danielhartnell-mozilla/environment-chargerglaze-production/README.md

 # default-environment-charts
-The default git repository used when creating new GitOps based Environments
+The default git repository for creating new GitOps based Environments